 Executive Summary (Maximum 3 sentences)

 State the business problem, proposed solution, and expected outcome.
-Example: "Our customer service costs increased 23% last year while satisfaction scores declined.
+Example: "Our customer service costs increased substantially last year while satisfaction scores declined.
 An AI transformation keynote by [Speaker Name] will provide our leadership team with proven frameworks for AI-driven service optimization.
-Based on case studies from similar companies, we project 15-20% efficiency gains within six months of implementation."
+Similar organizations have used this approach to identify specific efficiency improvements and implementation pathways."

 Speaker Selection Criteria Checklist